PawsPartners - An Alliance for the Animals

 ANIMAL SHELTER MOM DOG or MOM CAT FREE SPAY

 Customers who surrender a litter of kittens or puppies at the animal shelter will be given a free spay certificate for the mother cat or dog.
 You will be asked to call a participating veterinarian to make an appointment to spay your pet.
+Please schedule the appointment right away as appointments can book several months out.
 Participants must be Amador County residents and must present their certificate to the clinic at the time of surgery.

 SPAY/NEUTER CERTIFICATE